Documentation Index

 Skill File Structure

-Skills are defined inSKILL.md files located in the .augment/skills/ or .claude/skills/ directories (in either your workspace or home directory).
+Skills are defined inSKILL.md files located in the .augment/skills/, .claude/skills/, or .agents/skills/ directories (in either your workspace or home directory).
 Each skill must be in its own subdirectory:

 SKILL.md Format